lilitps/rails-community-app/README.md

 #### Define a host variable and change to custom domain

-You will also have to define a **host** variable with the address of your production website, found in **config/environments/production.rb**.
+You will also have to define a **host** variable with the address of your production website, that can be found under **config/environments/production.rb**.
 If you use custom domain, please change it too.

 ```
 .